 - Bathing suit – I wore gym shorts because I was in a hurry and didn’t want to take the extra 10 minutes to walk to the outhouse and change into my bathing suit and I regretted it.
 I got wetter in the kayak I rented here than any other one I’ve been in, especially on the way back when the angle I was traveling caused the small (tiny) waves to splash up through the drainage holes in the back like little geysers.
 It’s a long walk back up the trail with soggy underwear, so come prepared.

-- GoPro – (Or other underwater camera – my mom uses this budget-friendly version) I did Emerald Bay kayaking on a whim during a travel day on a business trip so I wasn’t as prepared as usual for it.
+- GoPro – (Or other underwater camera – my mom uses this budget-friendly version) I did Emerald Bay kayaking on a whim so I wasn’t as prepared as usual for it.
 I so wish I’d had my GoPro with me so I could’ve taken some underwater shots along the way.
 It would also be great if you go for a swim on the beach in front of Vikingsholm thanks to the famously clear water.

 - Travel towel – You’ll be getting wet along the way so you’ll want something to dry off with.
 I love these compact travel towels that are surprisingly effective considering how thin they are.